 Event Submissions & Bulk Uploading

-- Save Time: Adding an event takes less than two minutes.
-Once approved, it’s on the calendar.
+- Save Time: Adding an event takes less than two minutes and once approved, it’s on the calendar.
 If the event location changes, for example, the original creator can always access and edit the form directly from the event page.
 If a group or place wants to add a ton of events, share your Bulk Event template with them so that they can submit all of their events at once.

 - Evergreen Data: Once an event is on your calendar it’s there in good times and bad because Localist never purges calendar content.
-This means that even after an event is over it will still be discoverable, which is extremely helpful for users to see a track record of the great events they have already hosted or may be hosting again in the future.
-If a user is going to your calendar for information on the annual 5k run on the 4th of July, if you aren’t hosting it this year, they can still see the event details from last year and find another 4th of July plan while they are on your calendar.
-Don’t worry, a past event will never rank higher than a current event in a search engine results page, so there is no need to fret.
+This means that even after an event is over it will still be discoverable, which is extremely helpful for users to see a track record of the great events already hosted or may be hosting again in the future.
+Let’s say a user goes to your calendar for information on the annual 5k run on the 4th of July.
+If you aren’t hosting it this year, the user can still see the event details from last year as well as find other 4th of July plans while they are on your calendar.
+A past event will never rank higher than a current event in a search engine results page, so there is no need to fret.

-- Curation Eligibility: A benefit to a contributor is their events are eligible for curation.
-So if their event matches criteria you set in your event newsletters or widgets then they will automatically be included in these listings.
-Their events can be publicized to a more targeted group without any extra work on their end.
-Who doesn’t like free publicity that took no time?
+- Curation Eligibility: A benefit to being a contributor is that their events are eligible for curation.
+So, if their event matches criteria you set in your event newsletters or widgets, then they will automatically be included in these listings.
+Contributor events can be publicized to a more targeted group without any extra work on their end.
+Who doesn’t like free publicity that takes no time?
 See the Santa Clarita Arts Widget on the right?
-Any contributor who added an Arts Events to Visit Santa Clarita’s calendar would have their event also display on this widget on Santa Clarita Art’s website.
+Any contributor who added an Arts Events to Visit Santa Clarita’s calendar would also have their event on the widget on Santa Clarita Art’s website.

 - Audience Demographics for Contributors: You can share the data about who is using your calendar with local stakeholders to get them to put events on your calendar.
 So you can tell community members how often events were created and who is your primary audience.
 Like when you are placing an ad, you want to know who will see it and the traffic it receives.
 Speak about your calendar as a free way to share their event content with their target audience.
 Someone hosting a kids camp might not be enticed to post that on your university’s calendar.

 - Visual Learning: At the end of the day, most of us are visual learners.
-Enter in a few events to show them live examples of what their events could look like.
-When they see their events live in living color it can help them visualize how Localist could work for them.
+Enter in a few events to show users live examples of what their events could look like.
+When they see their events live in living color it can help users visualize how Localist could work for them.

-Landing Pages: These give organizations and/or places their own corner of your event calendar where they can add photos, a description, list upcoming and past events as well as social media links so it has all the context the user’s need in one place.
+Landing Pages: These give organizations and/or places their own corner of your event calendar where they can add photos, a description, list upcoming & past events, and social media links so it has all the context the user’s need in one place.

-- Save Time: Once a landing page is created, going forward the submitter will just need to select the landing page instead of repeatedly entering address details.
+- Save Time: Once a landing page is created, the submitter will just need to select the landing page instead of repeatedly entering address details.

 - Bring It to Life: At the end of the day, most of us are visual learners.
 Bring all of these points to life by presenting a live example of their content or landing page.